prowler-cloud/prowler/README.md

 # ⚙️ Install

 ## Pip package
-Prowler is available as a project in [PyPI](https://pypi.org/project/prowler-cloud/), thus can be installed using pip with Python >= 3.9:
+Prowler is available as a project in [PyPI](https://pypi.org/project/prowler-cloud/), thus can be installed using pip with Python 3.9, 3.10 or 3.11 (not really tested with 3.12 yet):

 ```console
 pip install prowler